mciniselli/T5_Replication_Package/README.md

     - input: the path for the txt file containing the code to tokenize
     - model_prefix: the prefix for the tokenizer (e.g. code => it generates code.vocab and code.model)
     - vocab_size: the size of the vocabulary
-    - bos_id: begin of sentence id (this change only the order or the tokens stored in the vocabulary- bos_id: begin of sentence id (this change only the order or the tokens stored in the vocabulary)
+    - bos_id: begin of sentence id (this changes only the order or the tokens stored in the vocabulary
-    - eos_id: end of sentence id (this change only the order or the tokens stored in the vocabulary)
+    - eos_id: end of sentence id (this changes only the order or the tokens stored in the vocabulary)
-    - unk_id: unknown token id (this change only the order or the tokens stored in the vocabulary)
+    - unk_id: unknown token id (this changes only the order or the tokens stored in the vocabulary)
-    - pad_id: padding id (this change only the order or the tokens stored in the vocabulary) You can find the tokenizer in `Pretraining/tokenizer_model` folder.
+    - pad_id: padding id (this changes only the order or the tokens stored in the vocabulary)

+    You can find the tokenizer in `Pretraining/tokenizer_model` folder.

 * ##### Pretraining

-    For the pretraining model you can find the notebook **pretrain.ipynb** in `Pretraining` folder.
+    For pretraining the model you can find the notebook **pretrain.ipynb** in the `Pretraining` folder.
-    The notebook has some comments that explain how to run it.
+    The notebook has comments that explain how to run it.
-    You can also find the gin file for config in `configuration_file` folder and the trained tokenizer in `tokenizer_model` folder.
+    You can also find the gin file for config in the `configuration_file` folder and the trained tokenizer in the `tokenizer_model` folder.
     The pretrained model is available [here](https://drive.google.com/drive/folders/1783WqX5GypthAG9FS2uYlSDR9d0zslEB?usp=sharing)

 * ##### Hyper Parameter tuning

     We did hyper parameter tuning to find the best model for the finetuning.
     We tested 4 configuration and trained the model for 100k steps.
-    The configuration are the following:
+    The configurations are the following:
     - constant learning rate (lr = 0.001)
     - Inverse Square Root (warmup_steps = 10000)
     - slanted (cut_fraction=0.1, ratio=32, max_learning_rate=0.01, start_step=0)